HeyGen-Official/StreamingAvatar/README.md

 # Streaming Avatar Demo

+NEW: We have an SDK now!
+The SDK is an NPM package that you can easily add to your website and use for Streaming Avatar functionality.
+Please check it out at https://www.npmjs.com/package/@heygen/streaming-avatar

+We also have an example React app demonstrating the SDK's functionality.
+That is located at: https://github.com/HeyGen-Official/StreamingAvatarTSDemo

 ## Introduction

 This HeyGen Streaming Avatar demo is a starting point from which developers can adapt and build streaming sessions into their own websites and experiences.